 How Long Is Chicken Broth Good After Expiration?

-Truth be told, there’s no way to give you an exact period.
+Unfortunately, there’s no way to give you an exact period.
 Those six months that I recommend are just a safe estimate, and many other websites recommend even longer periods.

 Obviously, sellers always suggest you should eat their product before the date on the label for the best quality and so on.